-Ravioles is a Cypriot specialty, similar to ravioli, probably having its roots from the Venetian times.
-In Cyprus this pasta dish is filled with aged halloumi, eggs and mint and they are cooked in chicken broth.
+Ravioles is a Cypriot specialty, similar to ravioli, which are filled with aged grated halloumi, eggs and mint.
+They are then cooked in the broth of a boiled chicken.

-This is the dish my mother would prepare during Tyrini Sunday, the last Sunday before Lent, which means cheese Sunday.
+This is the dish my mother would prepare during Tyrini Sunday, the last Sunday before Lent, which means cheesefare Sunday.

-On Tyrini the tradition is to cook anything with cheese, such as (tyropita), pasta, bourekia (turnovers), biscuits, etc.
+On Tyrini the tradition is to cook anything with cheese, such as (tyropita), pasta, bourekia me anari (turnovers), tyropita, biscuits, etc.

-Then cover with the other phyllo and press the gaps with the finger to enclose the filling.
+Then cover the filling with the phyllo and press the gaps with the finger to enclose the filling.

-Finally cut the ravioles, using a drinking glass to form them into a semicircle and boil.
+Finally cut the ravioles, using a glass to form them into a semicircle and boil them in chicken broth or water if you prefer.

 Alternatively, you can cut them in a ravioli press or using a ravioli cutter.

-Just put them in the boiling water and they will defrost in the water.
+Just put them in the boiling water or chicken broth and they will defrost in the water.
+Boil them for 10 -15 minutes. stirring regularly as they usually float.

 A few days ago my son came back from Crete and some friends from Crete, were kind enough to send me a lot of graviera cheese and fresh anthotyro cheese .